 Thailand maternity insurance: Can you purchase it if you’re already pregnant?

-There is so much planning to do in life.
-Plan out which school you want to go to.
-Plan out what job you want.
-Plan your wedding.
-Plan your professional and household projects, social gatherings, vacations, annual budget, and retirement plan.
-There are so many things, both large and small, that need to be planned in our lives that it is understandable when something slips through the cracks.
-There’s also the fact that not everything can be planned for.
+There is so much planning to do in life – which school you want to go to, what job you want, your wedding, your professional and household projects, social gatherings, vacations, annual budget, and retirement plan.
+With so many things that need to be planned in our lives, both large and small, it’s understandable if something slips through the cracks.
+Then there’s also the fact that not everything can be planned for.
 Sometimes accidents happen and we have to do our best to roll with the punches.
-For instance, if you suddenly find that you have become a parent-to-be, you may be wholly unprepared for everything that comes along with that.
+For instance, if you suddenly find that you have become a parent-to-be, you may be unprepared for everything that comes along with that.

 About maternity insurance

 Medical care in Thailand is normally provided within the framework of the country’s universal healthcare system.
-Everyone residing in the country legally will be assigned to a local healthcare provider that they can turn to for publicly subsidized healthcare at a cost that is very fair to patients.
+Expats working in the country legally and enrolled in the system will be assigned to a local healthcare provider that they can turn to for publicly subsidized healthcare at a cost that is fair to patients.
 This system does include maternity services, which has now enabled 100% of Thai babies to be born in a hospital.

 However, not everyone desires to have their baby in their designated public hospital, for reasons that we will go into later.
-This demographic really only has a couple of options when it comes to addressing the costs of birthing their child and the months leading up to it: Pay for all fees out of pocket, or obtain a Thailand maternity insurance policy.
+This demographic only has a couple of options when it comes to addressing the costs of birthing their child and the months leading up to it: pay for all fees out of pocket, or obtain maternity insurance in Thailand.

 Do you need Thailand maternity insurance?

-This is a good question.
-If you are an expatriate in Thailand, or simply don’t want to take any chances with the quality of medical care you and your baby will receive, the answer is likely and emphatic, “Yes!”
+If you are an expatriate in Thailand, or simply don’t want to take any chances with the quality of medical care you and your baby will receive, the answer is likely to be yes.
 But why?

-First of all, the differences between quality of care found in public hospitals in Thailand, and the private international hospitals in the country are very real.
+First of all, the differences between the quality of care found in public hospitals in Thailand, and the private international hospitals in the country are significant.
 While public hospitals can certainly address people’s medical needs adequately, these facilities still run into the problems as public hospitals in other countries, in that they can feature long queues and wait times.

-Of course, choosing to use a private hospital for the birth of your child is going cost much more money than a public counterpart.
-Depending on the hospital you choose, a standard delivery alone could cost well over THB 100,000.
-Meanwhile, a Caesarean section could cost up to THB 200,000, and any significant complications could raise this cost exponentially.
-While some people may be able to address standard costs out of pocket without too much trouble, being ill prepared for unforeseen and unfortunate circumstances could lead to heavy financial burden.
-This is why having maternity insurance in place can be so valuable.
+Of course, choosing to use a private hospital for the birth of your child is going to cost much more money than a public counterpart.
+Depending on the hospital you choose, a standard delivery alone could cost well over THB ฿ 100,000.
+Meanwhile, a Caesarean section could cost up to THB ฿ 200,000, and any significant complications could raise this cost exponentially.
+While some people may be able to address standard costs out of pocket without too much trouble, being ill-prepared for unforeseen and unfortunate circumstances could lead to a heavy financial burden.
+This is why having Thailand maternity insurance in place can be so valuable.

 Maternity insurance waiting periods

-So if you’re already pregnant now, or even plan on getting pregnant in the next couple months, you can just pick up some Thailand maternity insurance now and be all set, right?
-Sorry to burst your bubble, but that notion is simply incorrect, because of a term called a ‘waiting period’.
+So if you’re already pregnant now, or even plan on getting pregnant in the next couple of months, you just buy health insurance with maternity coverage and no waiting period right?
+Sorry to burst your bubble, but that notion is simply incorrect – specifically because of the term ‘waiting period’.

 All maternity insurance policies in Thailand – and worldwide, in fact – have waiting periods on them.
 This term refers to an amount of time that must elapse before any claim can be made against it.
 Waiting periods on maternity policies are commonly one year or longer.